Menu

 The school has to input the number of children and their areas of need for the government, which means that they are better able to allocate funding to schools as they have a clearer picture of the needs schools (and their pupils) have.

 In real terms for us leading the education of your child, being on the SEN register acknowledges that your child needs a different approach, and their needs may differ from those of other children.
 It also means we can access resources for your child, and, should we need to, we can seek external advice/support for you child.
-Speaking as class teachers and SENCos, the SEN register opens doors to greater support; it is most certainly not something negative, it shows a deeper understanding of your child by your child’s school.

 SEND Policy and Information Report